Rurouni Kenshin: The Hokkaido Arc

 Rurouni Kenshin: The Hokkaido Arc (るろうに剣心 ─明治剣客浪漫譚・北海道編─, Rurōni Kenshin: Meiji Kenkaku Roman Tan Hokkaidō-hen) (Note: "The Epic Tale of a Meiji Swordsman: The Wanderer, Kenshin — The Hokkaido Arc".
 The word (るろうに, Rurōni) is the author's altered reading of the word (流浪人, Rurōnin), which means 'wanderer'.) is a Japanese manga series written and illustrated by Nobuhiro Watsuki.
 His wife, Kaworu Kurosaki, is credited as a story consultant.
 It is a direct sequel to Rurouni Kenshin and follows Himura Kenshin and his friends in 1883 Japan as they traverse Hokkaido in search of his father-in-law.

-It has been serialized monthly in Shueisha's shōnen manga magazine Jump Square since September 2017, with the chapters collected in nine tankōbon volumes as of November 2023.
+It has been serialized monthly in Shueisha's shōnen manga magazine Jump Square since September 2017, with the chapters collected in ten tankōbon volumes as of January 2026.
 North American publisher Viz Media released the series digitally in Weekly Shonen Jump simultaneously as it ran in Japan until November 2017.

 Plot

 In 1883, Himura Kenshin, having married Kamiya Kaoru, became a father to Himura Kenji and, with his body deteriorating, still fights for those in need.
 Former criminals Inoue Aran and Hasegawa Ashitaro, the latter a former member of Shishio Makoto's faction, have become live-in students at the Kamiya Dojo in Tokyo.
 Kubota Asahi, a member of the Yaminobu, also starts living at the dojo.
 The Yaminobu accidentally left behind a recent photograph taken in Hokkaido of Kaoru's father, Kamiya Koshijirō, who was thought to have died in the Seinan War.
 After reacquiring his sakabatō or reversed-edge sword from Myōjin Yahiko, Kenshin, his family, and the new residents of Kamiya Dojo head to Hokkaido to find Koshijirō.

 There, they reunite with Sagara Sanosuke and team up with Saitō Hajime when they get involved in stopping the mysterious group named Kenkaku Heiki, who create havoc throughout Japan to gain battle experience to protect the country from foreign threats.
 Saitō recruits his former comrade Nagakura Shinpachi and former Juppongatana members Seta Sōjirō, Yūkyūzan Anji, Sawagejō Chō, Honjō Kamatari and Kariwa Henya to aid them.